burgerax5/MagicGatherer_API/README.md

 Link to website: https://magicgatherer.netlify.app/

-**DISCLAIMER:** The API is on the F1 pricing plan which only has 60 minutes of ACU/vCPU per day so it's probably not always working.
+**DISCLAIMER:** The database goes to sleep after an hour of inactivity so it might take a while for it to resume.

 ## Links to other repositories:
 - Frontend: [https://github.com/burgerax5/MagicCollector_Frontend](https://github.com/burgerax5/MagicGatherer_Frontend)